Harley Benton CST-24HB Review & Prices

 Diagram

 As a 6 strings, Semi-Hollow guitar with HH configuration and Passive pickups, we'd recommend it for genres like Jazz or similar.
 However, you can use almost any guitar for any genre.
-This is just the typical type of music for this kind of guitar.
+This is just the typical type of music for this particular one.

 Sound Score